Chronology of World History

 • The same storm which pounded the U.S. earlier in the month hits England, Scandinavia, and the Baltic States, leaving 13 dead with widespread flooding and power cuts.
 [26]

-• A peace agreement is signed between north and south Sudan ending about 50 years of war, killing about 2 million Sudanese.
+• A peace agreement is signed between north and south Sudan ending about 50 years of war, which killed about 2 million Sudanese.
 [190.63]

 • Mahmoud Abbas is elected to succeed Yasser Arafat as Palestinian Authority President.
 [26]